Portage County, Ohio: History

 The first European settler in what is now Portage County was Abraham Honey in 1798 in the area now known as Mantua Township, followed by Asa Hall in what is now Atwater Township in April 1799.
 In June 1799, Benjamin Tappan, Jr. arrived and founded Ravenna, David Daniels came to what is now Palmyra Township, and Ebenezer Sheldon settled in what is now Aurora.
 A family group of Huguenot refugees also eventually migrated to Portage County by 1804.

 When first settled, the area that presently constitutes Portage County was part of the original Jefferson County, which had been organized in 1797.
 In 1800, the area was made part of Trumbull County, which followed the boundaries of the Connecticut Western Reserve.
 In 1802, all of what is now Portage County was organized under the name of Franklin Township with other townships being formed later.
-On February 10, 1807 the Ohio state legislature passed the act to create Portage County from Trumbull County and it took effect June 7, 1807.
+On February 10, 1807, the Ohio state legislature passed the act to create Portage County from Trumbull County and it took effect June 7, 1807.
 Portage County remained attached to Trumbull County until June 8, 1808, when the first elections were held.
 Initially, the county included a large area of the Western Reserve that encompassed most of present-day Summit County, all of Medina and Huron counties, and parts of Lorain and Ashland counties.
 There were six organized townships in 1808: Franklin, Deerfield, Aurora, Hiram, Springfield, and Hudson with new townships organized later, reaching a maximum of 30.
 The present-day boundaries of Portage County were established in 1840 following the 1812 creation of Medina County, a slight boundary adjustment in 1827 with Cuyahoga County, and finally the creation of Summit County in 1840, which took 10 townships from Portage County along with 3 townships from Medina County and two from Stark County.

+What is referred to as the last great train robbery in US history occurred in Garrettsville in 1935.
+The government sent in a massive team to investigate, whom the locals called the G-Men.
+Today, the James A. Garfield schools in Garrettsville have the G-Men as their team mascot.

+Portage County was also the site of the Kent State shootings on May 4, 1970.